-I went ahead and tested out this hypothesis by tracking all of the lines at Bovada, the popular offshore book and presumed betting hub of many of his followers.
+I went ahead and tested out this hypothesis by tracking the market.
 With over 100 picks of his tracked, it seems rather evident to me that he is indeed moving lines, especially for his two favorite sports — NCAAB and NHL.

-Essentially, I looked at Bovada’s number at the time his picks are released compared to the closing line.
+Essentially, I looked at the odds at the time his picks are released compared to the closing line.
 If the line moved in his favor, in other words… he gets a better line than the closing number…I would consider that a “yes”.
-This can be a move on the actual number itself or the juice, which Bovada sets at either -115/-105 or -110 a side.
+This can be a move on the actual number itself or the juice, which the market sets at either -115/-105 or -110 a side.